 Barro (1977) stresses that sticky (flow) wages can give rise to an "apparent nonwage rationing of jobs" when, in fact, the employment rule equates the marginal product of labor to the marginal value of the worker's time in all states of nature.
-Thus, we cannot confidently leap from the abundant evidence of nominal wage stickiness to the conclusion that wage rigidities cause departures from bilateral efficiency.
+Thus, we cannot confidently leap from the abundant evidence of nominal wage stickiness to the conclusion that wage rigidities cause inefficient separations.
 Moreover, researchers rarely have direct observations on the value of a worker's product and the value of his time.
-That makes it hard to assess whether sticky wages drive outcomes in which the value of labor's product exceeds (or falls short of) the value of worker time.
-Most efforts to do so rest on strong assumptions.
+That makes it hard to assess whether sticky wages drive privately inefficient separations.
 Our empirical design cuts through these challenges in two ways: First, layoffs are clearly consequential for employment, and permanent layoffs also foreclose the possibility of future "side payments."
-For layoffs then, it is useful to consider flow wages at the point of separation.
-In contrast, flow wages are much less informative on the hiring margin, as highlighted by Kudlyak (2014), for example.
-Second, our survey data let us directly assess whether sticky wages produce layoffs when the value of the worker's product exceeds the value of his or her time.
-We need not invoke strong economic assumptions or particular economic models to infer the role of sticky wages in layoffs.
-Indeed, because we can implement our approach to know, 46 percent of firms with layoffs say a pay reduction of 0-20 percent would prevent the layoff.
+For layoffs then, it is informative to consider flow wages at the point of separation.
+Second, our survey directly probes whether sticky wages produce layoffs in situations where the perceived value of the worker's product on the lost job exceeds the value of his time.

+&lt;sup>1661 percent of the firms in their sample "Do not know" what size pay cut would prevent layoffs.
+So, among those that profess to know, 46 percent of firms with layoffs say a pay reduction of 0-20 percent would prevent the layoff.